 15. Be smart with prescriptions

-Do you realize that when you buy prescription drugs from your vet you’re probably paying a 100% to 160% mark-up fee (according to Consumer Reports)?
-There’s an easy solution to avoid this though – ask your vet for a generic prescription so that you can purchase drugs for less online or at a pet store.
+Do you realize that when you buy prescription drugs from your vet you’re probably paying a 100% to 160% mark-up fee?
+There’s an easy solution to avoid this though – ask your vet for a generic prescription so that you can purchase drugs for less online or at your local pet store.

 If you buy your dog's medicine online, use one of the 18 sites that belong to Vet-VIPPS accredited pharmacies.
 These comply with federal and state licensing requirements and quality assurance, so that you know you're not getting scammed.

 Human medications are generally far cheaper than pet medications, but note that some of them – such as Advil, Tylenol, Xanax and many others – can be unhealthy, dangerous, toxic and downright fatal to dogs.
 However, some are perfectly fine to give your pup.

 Just to be safe, ask your vet if there is a cheaper human alternative that is suitable for your dog’s condition.
 You could get savings of over $50 per treatment.

 The same rule of mark-up fees and overblown prices applies to human medicine, too.
 So if you have found that some medications work for your dog, don’t just head down to your local pharmacy.
 Open Google and compare online pharmacy prices for human medications.

 Finally, if you’re using human medications to give to your dog, then get yourself a free drug card.
 Anyone can sign up for a drug card which can save you up to 75% on FDA approved drugs at selected local and online pharmacies.